 After all, health care providers are meant to be consultants.
 Their role is to offer guidance and provide you with recommendations for treatments.
 Your role is to decide which treatment option is right for you.

+What is self-care?
 The only definition of self-care that really matters is the one you choose for yourself.

 Information on this website should not be interpreted as providing or replacing medical advice, diagnosis, or treatment.
 All content is intended for adults over the age of 18.
 LivingUpp is a participant in affiliate programs, which means we may earn a small commission from qualifying purchases on links to Amazon and other sites at no additional cost to you.